A weighted invariant trace formula: Abstract

 \section{Abstract}

 This paper begins a new approach to the $r$-trace formula, without removing the nontempered contribution to the spectral side.
 We first establish an invariant trace formula whose discrete spectral terms are weighted by automorphic $L$-functions.
-This involves extending the results of Finis, Lapid, and M\"uller on the continuity of Arthur's noninvariant trace formula to the invariant trace formula, while incorporating the use of basic functions at unramified places.
-Additionally, in preparation for stabilization, we extend the invariant and stable trace formulas of Arthur to noncompactly supported test functions that are equal to unit elements of the spherical Hecke algebra at unramified places.
+This involves extending the results of Finis, Lapid, and M\"uller on the continuity of the coarse expansion of Arthur's noninvariant trace formula to the refined expansion, and then to the invariant trace formula, while incorporating the use of basic functions at unramified places.

 \addtocontents{toc}{ }